 Distract and detach

 Whether it’s a new toy, a movie, or a snack, try to say goodbye and leave when Baby is focused on something else.
-This isn’t to say that you should sneak out without a goodbye (that’s not a great way to go, either, and can lead to him being even clingier next time around), but a little distraction is a good thing.
-You can also talk to Baby about all the fun things that he gets to do with the babysitter while you’re away.
+This isn’t to say that you should sneak out without a goodbye (that’s not a great way to go, either, and can lead to her being even clingier next time around), but a little distraction is a good thing.
+You can also talk to Baby about all the fun things that she gets to do with the babysitter while you’re away.

 Don’t question your bond!